-Pain is a symptom of cancer of the bile duct.
+Pain is a common symptom of bile duct cancer.
 But pain can usually be well controlled with the right type and dose of painkillers.
 You should not be in pain when you are resting.
-It can be more difficult to get rid of pain completely when you are moving around.
+It can be more difficult to get rid of the pain completely when you are moving around.
 But this can often be done.

 Your doctor or specialist nurse is in the best position to give you an idea but even they can’t be sure.
-For this reason, some doctors try to avoid giving you any estimate at all of how long you may live (your prognosis).
+For this reason, some doctors try to avoid giving you an estimate of how long you may live (your prognosis).